-The propagation of a high energy laser through a nearly stagnant absorbing medium is studied.
-The absorption values and time scale of the problem are such that the laser induces convective heat currents transverse to the beam.
-These currents couple to the laser via the refractive index, causing time dependent thermal blooming.
-A numerical method is developed and applied to the model in [J. Electromagn.
-Waves Appl.
-33, 96 (2019)], using radial basis functions for spatial differencing, which allows for irregular point spacings and a wide class of geometries.
-Both the beam and laser-induced fluid dynamics are numerically simulated.
-These simulations are compared to a historical experiment of a 300 W laser in a smoke-filled chamber with good agreement; both cases include a crescent shaped spot at the target.
+Abstract: The propagation of a high energy laser through a near stagnant absorbing media 8 is studied.
+The absorption values and timescale of the problem are such that the laser induces 9 convective heat currents transverse to the beam.
+These currents couple to the laser via the 10 refractive index, causing time dependent thermal blooming.
+A novel numerical method is 11 developed, and applied to the model of [1], using Radial Basis Functions (RBFs) for spatial 12 differencing, which allow for irregular point spacings and a wide class of geometries.
+Both 13 the beam and laser-induced fluid dynamics are numerically simulated.
+These simulations are 14 compared to a historical experiment of a 300W laser in a smoke-filled chamber with good 15 agreement; both cases included a crescent shaped spot at the target.
+16